-It started me thinking about my relations with the many friends and mentors in my life.
+I started thinking about my relations with the many friends and mentors in my life today.
 I wandered through those precious memories for many hours today and feel like sharing my own experience on spiritual and sacred partnerships.

-What Steve is talking about here is listening.
-Some might say that this is a lost art and I would agree that most of us could use an upgrade in this crucial skill.
+What began this musing was an article about listening.
+Some might say that this is a lost art, and I would agree that most of us could use an upgrade in this crucial skill.
 Perhaps so much so that one could mention it all by itself and not include what I would consider to be its inseparable counterpart, the give and take of conversing, of conversation.

-For some reason, while reading his post, and no doubt this is my personal filter at play here, I got the impression of talking down a well.
+For some reason, while reading the article about listening, and no doubt this is my personal filter at play here, I got the impression of talking down a well.
 Perhaps an echo comes back up from my own words and I hear something I’ve just said.
 Nothing wrong with this, and this is occasionally the exact medicine I need to understand what is going on with me.

 What I have difficulty imagining, in view of my history with close and trusted relations, especially those I’ve had with women, is being only listened to, removing from the experience the alternative view to my own sharing that they will nearly invariably bring out and share with me after listening.